Alice Zeimann

 Alice Zeimann (born 28 July 1998) is a New Zealand beach volleyball player.

 Biography

 Zeimann was born in Christchurch, New Zealand and attended Burnside High School.
-In 2019 she moved to the United States to study at the University of Minnesota, then transferred to Florida State University in 2020.
+In 2017, she moved to the United States to study at the University of Minnesota, then transferred to Florida State University in 2020.

-Zeimann and playing partner Shaunna Polley will represent New Zealand at the 2022 Commonwealth Games.
+Zeimann and her playing partner Shaunna Polley represented New Zealand at the 2022 Commonwealth Games.